 The Best Investments for Your 30s

-Invest in Your Workplace 401(k) or 403(b)
+Workplace 401(k) or 403(b)

-So, if you're relatively risk tolerant, you should invest 70 percent to 85 percent in stock funds and the remainder in bond and cash investments.
-Or, if you want to go the easy route, choose a target date mutual fund and your assets will start out more aggressive when you're younger and automatically become more conservative as you move closer to retirement.
+While bonds are more stable, their returns likely won't beat stocks.
+So if you're relatively risk-tolerant, you can invest a large portion of your portfolio in stock funds and the remainder in bond and cash investments.
+Or, if you want to go the easy route, choose a target-date mutual fund.
+These funds are automatically rebalanced as you age, starting out more aggressive when you're younger and becoming more conservative as you move closer to retirement.

 The Best Investments for Your 40s

-Invest in Your Workplace 401(k) or 403(b)
+Workplace 401(k) or 403(b)

-Be sure to include broadly diversified international stock funds and REITs in your investment mix, too.
+You can include broadly diversified international stock funds and REITs in your investment mix, too.